irfanullahjan/cm3050-mobile-development/pettycash/README.md

 - The theme settings are confusing, it would be a lot simpler to have three options instead of two toggles: light, dark, and system.
 - Some users requested the ability to manage multiple wallets.
 - Users pointed out that the app doesn't indicate the type of currency.
+- There are some missing translations e.g. in the alerts displayed to the user.

 I fixed some of these issues, however I didn't have enough time in the end to implement e.g. theme settings improvement, ability to reset password, and ability to delete account.